 Inquest into a death following the failure to diagnose lung cancer (neglect verdict).

 Craig undertakes work on behalf of Claimants and Defendants in EL, PL, military and RTA claims.
 He specialises in private law claims alleging civil liability against public bodies in the exercise of their statutory/public functions and he has considerable experience defending s.41 claims against Highway Authorities.
 He has appeared in the Tribunal in CICA claims and CRU appeals.

-Since 2008, a very substantial part of his practice has been civil claims for damages arising from the physical and/or sexual abuse of vulnerable Claimants.
+Since 2008, a significant part of his practice has been representing vulnerable Claimants in civil claims for damages following physical and/or sexual abuse.
 His practice covers claims against the individual abusers and/or their employers, and those claims of professional negligence against social workers or medical professionals.
 He also advises in claims involving infringement of ECHR rights (Articles 3, 6 or 8), whether as standalone claims or as an adjunct to the common law claim, where there has been a failure or delay by a public body to protect a vulnerable party from harm.

 He is lead counsel in the claims alleging the physical and sexual abuse of vulnerable individuals and more generally Manchester Children’s Homes (No.2) Group Litigation and has advised in many of the individual claims (of which there are over 600, making it one of the largest ever child abuse GLOs).
 He has advised individual claimants in the Nugent Care Group Action, the St Williams Group Action and the Medomsley claims.
 As well as Children’s Homes and Detention Centre cases, he has been instructed in claims against Private Schools, the Church, the Scouts, NHS Trusts and private therapists as well as claims against individual abusers.